Being that it’s St. Patrick’s Day today, I’ve been thinking a lot this week about luck. Especially when it comes to being lucky or unlucky in love.

 If thinking about your relational goals gives you anxiety, you need to simplify.
 Because I lacked a sense of enoughness, my emotional pacifier was to detail-orient my goals to such an extent, no one was ever good enough.
 The most inconsequential things would turn me off and red flags would induce ovulation.

-Today, I just want three things: to be happy, to be around people who contribute to my growth and happiness, and in the most non-reactionary way, cut the anchors that weigh me down from the height of my happiness and peace.
+Today, I just want three things: 1) to be happy 2) to be around people who contribute to my growth and happiness 3) get rid of the anchors that weigh me down from my happiness and peace.
 Period.

 Without identifying and then SIMPLIFYING my goals, I kept procrastinating.
 Who the hell wants to electively embark on a contradictory, complicated goal?